 If you ever find yourself wanting to explore the waters around the island of Maui (or any other body of water, for that matter!) then you’ll likely want to rent a boat.
 Sure, you could always buy a boat if you had the money, but renting is a far more cost-effective way to get an unforgettable experience out on the water.
-Unlike renting a car, boats give you access to a completely different form of transportation and, as such, requires a lot of consideration to get the most out of it.

 1. Boating Preferences